Boryana-Mihaylova/friendly-lend-app/README.md

 - **RECYCLING** – Promoting reuse and reducing textile waste

 Each user may select **one topic** to support.
 Their vote is submitted via REST and stored in the ecoSurvey service, which maintains its own database.

+Additionally, the Friendly Lend app retrieves **aggregated voting statistics** from the REST API.
+These results are **visible only to administrators**, and are displayed in the admin dashboard to provide insight into user support for each topic.

 ---